Pony-Driland/Website/docs/img/characters/rainbow-queen/README.md

 ## This character's description may contain possible spoilers!

+## Natural Habitat

+Her home has an architecture inspired by the Egyptian culture.
+She has a pyramid as her home and lives on an extremely high cold mountain.
+Due to the extreme cold of the mountain, her natural habitat is covered by snow instead of sand.
+This allowed her to create a great passion for the cold climates.

 ### Personality (Incomplete)

 Her personality is currently very unstable.
 She want to save Pony Driland and her life that depends exclusively on this dimension.